-Since inception, our operations have focused on organizing and staffing our company, business planning, raising capital, assembling our core capabilities in cellular metabolism, identifying potential product candidates, undertaking preclinical studies and conducting clinical trials.
-To date, we have financed our operations primarily through funding received from the 2010 Agreement, the AG-881 Agreements, the 2016 Agreement, private placements of our preferred stock, our initial public offering of our common stock and concurrent private placement of common stock to an affiliate of Celgene, and our follow-on public offerings.
+Since inception, our operations have primarily focused on organizing and staffing our company, business planning, raising capital, assembling our core capabilities in cellular metabolism, identifying potential product candidates, undertaking preclinical studies and conducting clinical trials.
+To date, we have financed our operations primarily through funding received from our various collaboration agreements discussed above, private placements of our preferred stock, our initial public offering of our common stock and concurrent private placement of common stock to an affiliate of Celgene, and our follow-on public offerings.

 Additionally, since inception, we have incurred significant operating losses.
-Our net losses were \$226.4 million and \$142.0 million for the nine months ended September 30, 2017 and 2016, respectively.
-As of September 30, 2017, we had an accumulated deficit of \$709.8 million.
+Our net losses were \$254.2 million and \$226.4 million for the nine months ended September 30, 2018 and 2017, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$1.0 billion.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from year to year.
-We anticipate that our expenses will increase significantly as we continue to advance and expand clinical development activities for our lead programs, IDHIFA®, ivosidenib, AG-881 and AG-348; continue to discover and validate novel targets and drug product candidates; expand and protect our intellectual property portfolio; and hire additional commercial, development and scientific personnel.
+We anticipate that our expenses will increase significantly as we continue to advance and expand clinical development activities for our lead programs: ivosidenib, AG-881, mitapivat, AG-270, AG-636; continue to discover and validate novel targets and drug product candidates; expand and protect our intellectual property portfolio; and hire additional commercial, development and scientific personnel.